-The "2021 Guide to Choosing a Medigap Policy" isn't a legal document.
+The "2023 Choosing a Medigap Policy: A Guide to Health Insurance for People with Medicare" isn't a legal document.
 Official Medicare Program legal guidance is contained in the relevant statutes, regulations, and rulings.

 This product was produced at U.S. taxpayer expense.